eventum/eventum/System-Admin/System-Admin:-Doing-a-fresh-install.md

     * * * * * <PATH-TO-EVENTUM>/bin/process_mail_queue.php

 There is a lock file that prevents the system from running multiple instances of the mail queue process.
-It is not common, but the lock file has been know to occasionally get stuck.

-You may want to periodically process the mail queue with the `--fix-lock` switch.
-Running it daily is more that sufficient enough to overcome any lock file issues.

-    0 3 * * * <PATH-TO-EVENTUM>/bin/process_mail_queue.php --fix-lock

 If you would like to keep the size of your mail queue table down you can truncate (remove the body of) messages that are older then 1 month by running